oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Usage of SSVC Decision Point Namespace with Extension in TLP:CLEAR Document
 <usage-of-ssvc-decision-point-namespace-with-extension-in-tlp-clear-document>
-For each SSVC decision point given under `selections`, it MUST be tested that the `namespace` does not use an extension if the document is labeled `TLP:CLEAR`.
-Namespaces reserved for special purpose MUST be treated as per their definition.
+For each SSVC decision point given under `selections`, it SHALL be tested that the `namespace` does not use an extension if the document is labeled `TLP:CLEAR`.
+Namespaces reserved for special purpose SHALL be treated as per their definition.

 The relevant path for this test is: